 - Tomato sauce – Not spaghetti sauce and not tomato juice!
 Tomato sauce is plain sauce made from tomatoes and found in the canned tomato section.

 - McCormick Mild Chili Seasoning – This is definitely my favorite seasoning!
 It’s available at most markets and also on Amazon.

 Wendy’s Chili Copycat Recipe

 I am obsessed with Wendy’s Chili lately, and even though it’s reasonably priced, that’s not really a good excuse for hitting the drive-thru.

 Especially when it’s something I can make at home!
-After several minutes of scouring the internet I came up with a recipe that showed some promise.
+After several minutes of scouring the internet for ‘What ingredients are in Wendy’s chili?‘ I came up with a recipe that showed some promise.
 So, I wrote my ingredient list and headed to Wendy’s.